-Have a low-fat fried rice with this Pork-Fried Quinoa recipe.
-The moist cooked quinoa absorbs all the flavor of smoked ham, garlic and onion as the mixture fries together in the pan.
+Have low-fat fried rice with this Pork-Fried Quinoa recipe.
+The moist cooked quinoa absorbs all the flavor of smoked ham, garlic, and onion as the mixture fries together in the pan.

-Red Quinoa Steak is not really steak, but a combination of Shiitake mushroom, tofu and quinoa.
+Red Quinoa Steak is not steak, but a combination of Shiitake mushroom, tofu, and quinoa.
 It’s the alter ego of meat food in vegan diets.